 Policy D2 refers to the 'Historic Environment'.
 This policy requires development to conserve and enhance the historic significance of the borough's designated assets.
-The building is located within the setting of numerous conservation areas and listed buildings.
-As with the existing equipment, the replacement equipment is set well back from the parapet of the building, and as such will not be visible from the street or be visually prominent within the setting of heritage assets.
-Accordingly, as the proposed upgrade would result in very minor changes to the appearance of the site, the character and appearance of the adjacent conservation areas is preserved.
+The building is located within the setting of two conservation areas and locally listed buildings.
+The proposed equipment is set well back from the parapet of the building, pole mounted to the plant room, and as such will not be visible from the street or be visually prominent within the setting of heritage assets.
+Accordingly, as the proposed would result in very minor changes to the appearance of the site, the character and appearance of the adjacent conservation areas and locally listed building is preserved.